Entitlement to early education funding

 - maintained nurseries (in schools)

-- some childminders (ask your childminder if they offer funded sessions)
+- childminders - this includes those working through an Ofsted registered agency (ask your childminder if they offer funded sessions)

 Your child will be entitled to up to 570 hours of early education funding per year.
 This is often taken as 15 hours per week over 38 weeks of the year during term time.
 Individual providers offer different levels of flexibility.
 They will be able to advise you about the services they offer.
 Some daycare providers, for example, can ‘stretch’ the funded hours over school holidays.

 In all cases, the minimum number of hours allowed in an early education session is 2.5.
 The maximum number of hours is 10.
-The earliest start time is 7.00am and the latest finish is 7.00pm.
+The earliest start time is 6.00am and the latest finish is 8.00pm and some may offer funded hours at the weekends.

 You can use your hours with two providers.
 However, you must inform both providers that you are doing this.
 You must not claim more than the maximum number of hours per year in total.